Coast Care have supported the creation of a Coastal Red Squirrel Group through the National Lottery Heritage Fund.

-The Coastal Red Squirrel Group is organised by Coast Care volunteers who are passionate about saving the red squirrels in our area.
-If you would like to support the group or become a volunteer, please contact firstname.lastname@example.org.
+The Coastal Red Squirrel Group is facilitated by volunteers who are passionate about saving the red squirrels in our area.
+If you would like to support the group or become a volunteer, please contact: firstname.lastname@example.org

-Please report sightings of both red and grey squirrels to email@example.com.
+Please report sightings of red squirrels to Northern England Red Squirrels: https://www.rsne.org.uk/sightings

 With support from the Heritage Lottery Fund, we are working together with Northumberland Wildlife Trust, Seahouses Development Trust and Northumberland Coast AONB to look after our coastal environment.